Samuel Argall: Shorter route to Virginia

-Under Lord de la Warre
+Under Lord De La Warr

 Argall returned to the Virginia Colony in the summer of 1610, when Royal Governor Thomas West, 3rd Baron De La Warr reinforced the defences of the English against the sometimes hostile Native Americans there.
 De La Warr became so ill that in the spring of 1611 he sailed home to England, and Sir Thomas Dale took his place as Deputy Governor in charge of the Virginia Colony.
 After De la Warr reached England and recovered, he wrote a book, The Relation of the Right Honourable the Lord De-La-Warre, of the Colonie, Planted in Virginia.
 He was considered the nominal Royal Governor until his death in 1618.

 Serving under Dale, in March 1613, Argall, looking for food for the settlement, sailed up the Potomac River.
 There, he traded with the Patawomeck, a Native American tribe who were affiliated with the Powhatan Confederacy.
 The Patawomeck lived at the village of Passapatanzy, as well as several other villages along the river.

 When two English colonists began trading with the Patawomeck, they discovered that Pocahontas, the daughter of Wahunsonacock, Chief of the Powhatan Confederacy, was living there.
 According to a book by Captain John Smith, she had been there for around three months.
 (But he had left the colony in 1609 and had only a brief exchange with Pocahontas during her visit to England, so the claim is difficult to verify.)
 Learning this, Argall resolved to capture Pocahontas to aid in negotiations with the Powhatan.
-Sending for the local chief, Japazaws, Argall told him he must bring her on board his ship, and suggested luring her with the present of a copper kettle.
+Sending for the local chief, Japazaws, Argall told him he must bring her on board his ship, Treasurer and suggested luring her with the present of a copper kettle.

 According to Patawomeck oral tradition, with the help of Japazaws, the colonists tricked Pocahontas into being captured.
-Their purpose, as Argalls said in a letter, was to ransom her for English prisoners held by Chief Powhatan, along with various weapons and farming tools that the Powhatan people had stolen.
+Their purpose, as Argall said in a letter, was to ransom her for English prisoners held by Chief Powhatan, along with various weapons and farming tools that the Powhatan people had stolen.
 Powhatan returned the captives, but failed to satisfy the colonists with the amount of weapons and tools he returned.
 A long standoff ensued.

-Argall also commanded the ship that took Pocahontas, her family, and her retinue, including her brother in law Uttamatomakkin, to visit England in 1616.
-He also captained the ship that returned John Rolfe to Virginia, after his wife's sudden death.
+Argall also used Treasurer to take Pocahontas, her family, and her retinue, including her brother in law Uttamatomakkin, to visit England in 1616.
+He also captained the ship George, that returned John Rolfe to Virginia, after his wife's sudden death.